campenr/mothur-py/README.md

         raise child_exception_type(errno_num, err_msg)
     PermissionError: [Errno 13] Permission denied

-When `verbosity` is set to `0` there is no output printed, `1` prints the normal output as would be seen with command line execution (minus the header that contains the mothur version and runtime information), and `2` displays all output including the commands being executed behind the scenes to enable the `current` keyword to work.
+When `verbosity` is set to `0` (default) there is no output printed, `1` prints the normal output as would be seen with command line execution (minus the header that contains the mothur version and runtime information), and `2` displays all output including the commands being executed behind the scenes to enable the `current` keyword to work.
 The default option is `0`, with `1` being useful when you want to see the standard mothur output, and `2` being useful for debugging purposes.

 If `mothur_seed` is set to a valid integer then this number will be passed to mothur to be used for random number generation.
 This is implemented by adding the `seed=<your seed here>` named parameter to each mothur command.
+By default no seed is set (`mothur_seed=None`).
 Not all commands will accept having a seed set.
 For these commands you may need to set the `mothur_seed` parameter to `None` for the execution of that command, e.g.:

     m = Mothur(mothur_seed=12345)